The Story Of Mickey Magic

 In recognition of Milarepa’s reversal of fortune, Marpa gave him a new name: the Gentleman of Great Magic.
 The parallels between this legend, which is accepted as gospel truth by millions of Buddhists around the world, and Mickey’s life will become clear.

 I first met Mickey at a workshop in Mexico, where he had been imprisoned some twenty years earlier on drug-smuggling charges.
 He had since turned his life around and become a successful professional magician.
-In addition to the Prostitute, Victim, Saboteur, and Wounded Child, Mickey's archetypal companions include the Magician, Rebel, Thief (Robin Hood), Knight, Storyteller, Actor, Hermit, and Healer After working with him for some time, I found it difficult to separate the combined forces of Mickey's archetypes because they work so closely as a team.
+In addition to the Prostitute, Victim, Saboteur, and Wounded Child, Mickey’s archetypal companions include the Magician, Rebel, Thief (Robin Hood), Knight, Storyteller, Actor, Hermit, and Healer After working with him for some time, I found it difficult to separate the combined forces of Mickey’s archetypes because they work so closely as a team.
 Mickey first met almost every one of his archetypal patterns in its shadow presentation, only to have the spiritual aspects of all of them appear to him in a single epiphany while he was being beaten in prison.
-Rather than examine each archetype/house pairing separately as I have done with Maeve and Byron, I'll just tell Mickey's story.
-His archetypes are shown in Figure 9.
+Rather than examine each archetype/house pairing separately as I have done with Maeve and Byron, I’ll just tell Mickey’s story.

 As a child growing up in Chicago, Mickey had been constantly abused by his father, who beat him regularly until he bled.
 Mickey interpreted the presence of his Wounded Child archetype in the tenth house as indicating that, given the severe and emotionally toxic environment of his youth, his psyche was almost completely formed by wounds.
 That this archetype represented his highest potential was an almost perfect spiritual alignment, because Mickey is now dedicated to helping “wounded children” with his magic, teaching them above all else that hope and self-esteem are two of the highest forms of divine magic ever provided by the heavens.